ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 ### For Kafka

-First be sure the items topic is created, if not running the following command will add it:
+First be sure the `items` topic is created, if not, run the following command:

 ```shell
 ./scripts/createTopics.sh